Our service charter

 • not declaring or managing conflicts of interest

-• not declaring associations incompatible with their role or that may give rise to a reasonable perception they’re not upholding their obligations or reputation as a Victoria Police employee
+• not declaring associations incompatible with a police role, or doing things that may lead to a reasonable perception that the obligations or reputation of a Victoria Police employee are not being upheld

 • unauthorised secondary employment